 Our testers think the Montane is very easy to put on.
-Like the Louis Garneau Blizzard II and the Tubbs Flex VRT, only two actions are required when donning this snowshoe.
+Only two actions are required when donning this snowshoe.
 First, pull the yellow nylon strap tight across the forefoot.
 Second, pull the rubber strap tight around the heel.
 That's it.
 The buckles on both straps do the rest of the work.
 For faster removal, the front two straps are linked by a bit of webbing that allows the hiker to open both at once.

 The Montane's binding is more than secure enough for almost all snowshoeing.
-While the rubber strap binding system found on models like the MSR Evo lets hikers crank the binding down as tight as a tourniquet, we think that's usually overkill.
+While the rubber strap binding system found on some models lets hikers crank the binding down as tight as a tourniquet, we think that's usually overkill.
 The Montane binding, when properly tensioned, will keep this snowshoe on your foot.

-While this offering from Atlas does well in some ways, our testers aren't convinced that it is 60 dollars better than the MSR Evo.
+While this offering from Atlas does well in some ways, our testers aren't convinced that it is a lot better than osme cheaper models.
 That is unless you know you want the strapped deck-to-binding connection.